Soldie/BlackUpload/README.md

 1. Real Life Example with all filters and security levels enabled

-2. Simple Test Example with no filters to show you how it works
+2. Simple Test Example with multiple file upload enabled and no filters to show you how it works

 3. Simple API without Auth with all filters enabled to show you how to use it as a service